James Shigeta: Acting

 He was cast as World War II Japanese diplomat Hidenari Terasaki opposite Carroll Baker as Gwen Terasaki in the 1961 biographical movie Bridge to the Sun.
 A rarity for its era, the movie told the true story of a racially mixed marriage set against the background of the war between the United States and Japan.

 Shigeta guest starred in many television shows, beginning with Alcoa Premiere in 1961, as a Korean War era Chinese Communist who tortured star Lloyd Bridges.
 He continued to act in television up through Avatar: The Last Airbender in 2005.

 In 1965, Shigeta starred in Paradise, Hawaiian Style with Elvis Presley.

 In 1965, Shigeta worked with Raymond Burr in the Perry Mason episode "The Case of the Wrongful Writ", cast as lawyer Ward Toyama who finds himself as the defendant.
 Shigeta worked with Raymond Burr two more times, in the 1969 Ironside episode "Love My Enemy", and the 1971 episode "No Motive for Murder" of the same series.

 From 1969 to 1972, Shigeta had recurring appearances on the TV hospital drama Medical Center, in which he alternately appeared as the Resident Doctor and Doctor Osaka, for seven episodes.
 He played the role of Chief Resident in the series 1969 2-hour pilot U.M.C.

+In 1974, Emergency!.
+He is known for playing the character in the episode "Foreign Trade," where he offers Dixie a promotion to nursing supervisor.

 He also continued starring in films.
 In 1976, he portrayed the famous Japanese admiral Chūichi Nagumo in Midway.
-In 1988, he played the ill-fated corporate executive Joseph Yoshinobu Takagi in the action adventure film Die Hard.
+In 1988, he played the ill-fated corporate executive Joe Takagi in the action film Die Hard.
 Cage II: The Arena of Death from 1994 pits star Lou Ferrigno against Shigeta's character of underworld crime boss Tim Yum Yum.
 Shigeta lent his voice to Disney's 1998 animated film Mulan.

-Awards and legacy
+Awards and honors

 James Shigeta shared the 1960 Golden Globe Award for Most Promising Male Newcomer with actors George Hamilton, Troy Donahue and Barry Coe.

 In 2005, Shigeta received a "Visionary Award" from the Asian-American theatre organization, East West Players, at their annual anniversary gala in Los Angeles.

 In 2006, Shigeta was among the actors, producers and directors interviewed in the documentary The Slanted Screen, directed by Jeff Adachi, about the representation of Asian and Asian American men in Hollywood.

 Death

-Shigeta died in his sleep on July 28, 2014, at age 85 in Beverly Hills.
+Shigeta died in his sleep on July 28, 2014, at age 85 in West Hollywood, California.
 His funeral was held at the First Congregational Church of Los Angeles, and he was interred in the National Memorial Cemetery of the Pacific.